andremene182/whosings/README.md

 ## Configuration

 **gameConfig.json parameters**
   - **musicGenres** : here you can add your favorites genres.
-For every genre you have to add its musixMatch genre id. *Default: pop, pop rock, indie pop*
+For every genre you have to add its musixMatch genre id. *Default: rock, pop, pop rock, indie pop*
-  - **Total Questions**: here you can choose the number of total questions. *Default: 5*
+  - **totalQuestions**: here you can choose the number of total questions. *Default: 5*
+  - **language**: here you can choose the language of the songs. *Default: en*
-  - **db Version**: if the client indexedDB is giving you problems, here you can change its version. *Default: 1*
+  - **dbVersion**: if the client indexedDB is giving you problems, here you can change its version. *Default: 1*

 **.env parameters**